-IRS Publication 575, Pension and Annuity Income, provides comprehensive information about figuring out the taxable amount, but your plan administrator should be able to calculate the taxable portion of your pension distribution for you.
+IRS Publication 575, Pension and Annuity Income, provides comprehensive information about figuring out the taxable amount, but your plan administrator might also be able to calculate the taxable portion of your pension distribution for you.
 Contact the administrator to find out what your pension payments will be and what part of those payments will be considered taxable.

 If you have a deductible traditional IRA, your distributions will be fully taxable.
-You contributed funds using tax-deductible dollars, and tax is deferred on both the contributions and the earnings until they are withdrawn.
+You contributed funds using tax-deductible dollars, and tax is deferred on both the contributions and the earnings until they're withdrawn.

-If you have any basis in a non-deductible traditional IRA, your distributions will be partially taxable.
+Your distributions will be partially taxable if you have any basis in a non-deductible traditional IRA.
 A portion of your distribution represents a return of your non-deductible investment and that portion is recovered tax-free.

-Distributions from Roth IRAs are completely tax-free as long as you meet two basic requirements: Your first Roth IRA contribution was made at least five years prior to any distribution, and the funds are distributed after you reach age 59 1/2.
+Distributions from Roth IRAs are completely tax-free as long as you meet two basic requirements: Your first Roth IRA contribution was made at least five years prior to any distribution, and the funds are distributed after you reach age 59½.